-Other than periodically filling up your water softener with a softening agent such as solar salt, rock salt, or evaporated salt (which you can buy at your local grocery or hardware store), and the water softener handles the rest.
+Other than periodically filling up your water softener with the proper softening agent such as solar salt, rock salt, or evaporated salt (which you can buy at your local grocery or hardware store), your water softener is maintenance free.

 With softened water, you won’t have to worry about the issues hard water brings.
 Soft water doesn’t buildup scale, is easier on water-based appliances, doesn’t generate soap scum, and won’t hurt your skin or hair.
 According to a study conducted by Water Quality Research Foundation Battelle Institute, installing a water softener could actually save you up to $480 annually!

-Water Softener Installation
+Water Softener Repair, Dallas